 We are passionate about horses – from partners in sport, work, and play to our silent confidants and best friends, horses have shaped history and humanity.
 Now we want to help people who love horses as much as we do to cultivate the best possible relationship with their horse – one that benefits both horse and human.

 We believe good horsemanship is grounded in empathy.
 Understanding horses is achieved not just through our own experiences but by constantly learning from the latest research in all areas of equine science and biology, from biomechanics and ethology to evolutionary theory.
-Good Horse aims to publish articles that are easy to understand and help readers choose the best approach to every aspect of their horsemanship.
+Good Horse aims to publish articles that are easy to understand and to guide readers in choosing an effective but also ethical approach to every aspect of their horsemanship.

-Good Horse was founded by Dr Diamanto Mamuneas and Francis Nevard.
+Good Horse was founded by Dr Dee Mamuneas and Francis Nevard.

 Profiles

-Dee has a PhD from the Royal Veterinary College and while part of the Structure & Motion Lab conducted her own research in animal behaviour and taught vet students.
-In addition, Dee holds a BA in Biological Sciences (specialising in all aspects of Animal Biology) and an MSc in Cognitive and Evolutionary Anthropology (Human Psychology) from the University of Oxford.
+Dee has a PhD from the Royal Veterinary College where she studied animal behaviour and cognition.
+In addition, Dee holds a BA in Biological Sciences (specialising in all aspects of animal biology) and an MSc in Cognitive and Evolutionary Anthropology from the University of Oxford.

 Francis Nevard, Trainer and Coach